laravel/laravel/readme.md

 The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)

-What to Use Laravel for and When to Use It
+## What to Use Laravel for and When to Use It
----

-Laravel is a very useful MVC web app framework.
-It is very robust and gives you the ability to build very complex web applications.
-Larvael has quick and functional core that can be extended.
-It has clean and simple routing and an effective ORM and database layer.
-There is also easy integration with third-party libraries (AWS, export libs, etc), and it has a growing community that can provide quick support and answers.
+Laravel is designed to be simple, easy to use MVC compliant web app framework that supports rapid application development.
+It is very robust and gives you the ability to build web applications of all sizes and complexity within no time.
+Laravel’s well documented framework helps to improve productivity and cooperability to build large scale projects that require collaboration with others.
+It has clean and simple routing system, an effective ORM, database layer and quick and functional core that can be extended.
+Huge amount of development time can be saved with the use of its numerous tools, components, easy integration with third-party libraries and supportive community.
 Essentially the best time to use Laravel is when you want to learn a new MVC framework and build a complete web application while having plenty of community support behind it.